HimeshRavi/WebAPI/README.md

 # WebAPI

-Implemention of a RESTful web service that performs CRUD operations (Create, Read, Update, and Delete) for a *Product* entity.
+Implementation of a RESTful web service that performs CRUD operations (Create, Read, Update, and Delete) for a *Product* entity.

 ```
 public class Product